Jesus' Followers Spread the Good News

-This day really marks the beginning of the Christian church; think of all those new believers going home to their native countries and telling all their friends and family about salvation through Jesus!
+This day really marks the beginning of the church of believers in Jesus; think of all those new believers going home to their native countries and telling all their friends and family about salvation through Jesus!
 The number of people who were following "The Way," as the church was first called, began to grow rapidly all over what is now known as the Middle East and Mediterranean Europe.
 The book of Acts is the story of how followers of Jesus spread the good news of salvation.

 Conversion and Persecution

 Remember that it was in Jerusalem that the disciples were filled with the Holy Spirit, and Jerusalem was the very place that telling people about Jesus was most frowned upon--after all, this is where Jesus had been crucified.
 Persecution from the Jewish leaders who had murdered Jesus was now focused on the new and growing group of Jesus' followers.

 Stephen, an outspoken preacher of the Good News of Jesus, was the first follower of The Way to be killed for preaching the gospel.
 (Acts 6:8-7)

 A Most Dramatic Conversion

 Besides Caiaphas and the other priests who presided over Jesus' mock trial, there was another zealous Jew who made it his life's work to wipe out all of the followers of Jesus.
 That man's name was Saul of Tarsus.